jwjeffr/impurities/README.rst

 .. _paper: https://google.com

-Vacancy Concentration in FeNiCrMnCo
+Vacancy Concentration in FeNiCrMnCo and FeAl
 -----------------------------------

 About
 #####

-This repository holds all of the code and LAMMPS inputs to compute vacancy concentration, formation energy, and formation volume in equiatomic FeNiCrMnCo as outlined in `paper`_.
+This repository holds all of the code and LAMMPS inputs to compute vacancy concentration, formation energy, and formation volume in equiatomic FeNiCrMnCo and FeAl as outlined in `paper`_.

 Tutorial
 ########